trixi-framework/TrixiBottomTopography.jl/docs/src/trixi_jl_examples.md

 First of all, a plotting backend is chosen.
 Here we use `pyplot()` as the resulting plots look very clear.
 Then we define an `animation` loop using the macro `@animate` over every second of the interim solutions.
 Inside the loop, the `PlotData2D` functionality from `Trixi.jl` is called to create a plotting object.
 Afterwards, this plotting object can be plotted using the known `plot` command.

-The `gif` function uses `animation` to create a .gif from the plots for every second-time step and saves it in the specified location.
+TODO: figure out how this will work with the Makie strategy The `gif` function uses `animation` to create a .gif from the plots for every second-time step and saves it in the specified location.
 Additionally, the frames per second rate can be set in the `fps` attribute.
 ```julia
 # Create .gif animation of the solution